 We also step out of the canyon to write about serious topics such as John's bio, "Fire Man."
 He spent twelve years as a fireman in an earlier life and shares his experiences fighting wildland and urban fires.

 John also has many years of "hands on" experience supporting adults with developmental disabilities.
-His SNAP Curriculum is currently being used in forty-eight states and three other countries.
+His SNAP Curriculum is currently being used in forty-eight states and four other countries.
 Check out his Basic Training series, How to Teach Daily Living Skills to Adults with Developmental Disabilities, and more.

 And to top it off, we have been writing and acting in melodramas since the early 1970's.
 We once operated a melodrama dinner theater, and toured our two-person Melodrama and Olio shows across the western states for six years in the 1980's.
 Now you can put on your own productions with one of our scripts!